giantorth/ESPHomeLifx/README.md

 # ESPHomeLifx
 Port of Lifx protocol to ESPHome.io firmware.

+!!!
+Warning !!!
+There is a bug where this will crash immidately if it is unable to write to serial.
+Flash this to sealed devices at your own risk!!

 Instructions:
 - A sample bulb YAML is provided for ESPHome configuration
   - Update light name in custom component lambda at bottom of config